Ashley Benson Is Over Photoshop and Playing ‘Pointless Fillers for Men’

 I don’t think it should matter, the pressure of being a size zero, because everyone is talented.

-Benson’s point of view on social media is why she urges her fans to take what they see on their phone screens with a grain of salt.
+Benson’s point of view on social media is why she urges her fans to take what they see on their phone screens with a major grain of salt.
 She recalled a time during the first season of “PLL,” when she was surprised to pull up her Instagram to see a promotional poster of her and her castmates’ bodies and faces drastically Photoshopped.

 “‘PLL’ had put up this poster and it was from our first season and it was completely crazy.
 Nobody looked like themselves,” Benson says.
 “Even for magazine covers, they’ll Photoshop out a mole, make your boobs bigger or your waist four sizes smaller, and you’re like, ‘That’s not even me.’
 You never know how it’s going to turn out because you have no control and you’re not editing the photos, but it sucks when you’re like, ‘Wow.
 That’s a completely different person.’”

-Given her experience with Photoshop, Benson is conscious to remind photographers not to alter her body.
-And though she admits she’s asked for small touch-ups in the past, for the most part, she stays true to her pact.
-Still, Benson is transparent about the rampant Photoshopping, regardless of her requests, and how image-altering isn’t the only component that may present an unrealistic standard of beauty.
+Given her experience with Photoshop, Benson is careful to remind photographers not to alter her body.
+And though she admits she’s asked for small touch-ups in the past, for the most part, she doesn’t.
+And she’s refreshingly transparent about the rampant Photoshopping in the industry, regardless of her requests, and how image-altering isn’t the only component that may present an unrealistic standard of beauty.

 “I always make sure to tell people, with any shit that I do or anyone else does, that unless it’s announced that it’s not Photoshopped, it’s Photoshopped,” Benson says.
-“And don’t get down on yourself for not looking a certain way because A. It takes a lot of hair and makeup, a ton of good lighting, and after the shoot, it’s all this editing.”
+“And don’t get down on yourself for not looking a certain way because it takes a lot of hair and makeup, a ton of good lighting, and after the shoot, it’s all this editing.”

 For magazine covers, they’ll make your boobs bigger or your waist four sizes smaller, and you’re like, ‘That’s not even me.’

-Benson’s passionate stance on body image might be because of the body-shaming she experienced in her early career.
+Benson’s passionate stance on body image might be because of the shaming she experienced in her early career.
 In a 2016 interview with Ocean Drive, Benson revealed that she cried for 30 minutes after she was told that she was “too fat” for a role, despite being a size two.
 And though she admits she still sees body-shaming comments on social media, she sees body diversity in Hollywood steadily improving.

 “I hate that people still make those comments,” Benson says.
 “I don’t think it should matter, the pressure of being a size zero, because everyone is talented.
 Everyone deserves a chance and the weight thing is too much pressure to put on anyone.”